 The fees charged by the Missouri Drinking Water SRF program are not included as principal in loans.
 Dependent upon the source of the loan, as well as the timing of the receipt of the administration fee, the administration fee is considered to be program income.
-As shown in the following table, the administration fees collected are considered as:
+The administration fees collected are considered as:

-- Program income earned during the capitalization grant period; - Program income earned after the capitalization grant period; or - Non-program income.
+- Program income earned during the capitalization grant period; - · Program income earned after the capitalization grant period; or - Non-program income.